What is Reproductive Trauma?

 Recognizing the Signs of Reproductive Trauma

 Identifying reproductive trauma can be challenging, as its manifestations are as diverse as the individuals it affects.
 However, some common signs and symptoms may indicate an underlying struggle with this form of trauma.
-Emotional indicators include persistent sadness or depression, intense and prolonged periods of grief, feelings of guilt or worthlessness, and anger or irritability.
+Emotional indicators include persistent sadness or depression, feelings of guilt or worthlessness, irritability and anger.
 These emotional responses may be more intense around dates of significance, such as the anniversary of a loss or during fertility treatment cycles.

 It's important to note that experiencing these signs and symptoms doesn't automatically indicate reproductive trauma.
 However, if they're persistent and impacting your quality of life, it might be time to seek support.
 Recognizing these signs in oneself or a loved one can be the first step toward addressing the trauma and initiating the healing process.